Efficient QR-based Column Subset Selection through Randomized Sparse Embeddings: Introduction

 We also discuss the case when leverage scores are known, as in the case of orthogonal matrices, or can be approximated.
 In this case, non-oblivious sparse embeddings can be used as the one introduced in \cite{chenakkod2024optimal}, the leverage score sparsified embedding with independent entries or the leverage score sparsified embedding with independent rows.
 The obtained factorization satisfies the strong RRQR property in \eqref{inequality_intro} with

-which becomes independent of the large dimension $n$.
+where $l_{\min}$ is the minimum column leverage score of $A$ .
 It can be noticed that the bounds provided by the two-stage algorithm \cite{boutsidis2009improved} are tighter, however, our result not only gives a bound on the 2-norm of the error matrix, but also gives bounds for the approximations of all the singular values of $A$.
 We summarize in Table \ref{comparison Table} the bounds obtained by strong RRQR, our algorithm and the two-stage algorithm from \cite{boutsidis2009improved}.

-These results are further validated by numerical experiments on different types of matrices, including both well-conditioned and ill-conditioned.
-The experiments presented a comparison between the singular values $\sigma_{i}(R_{11})$ and $\sigma_{i}(A)$, where $R_{11}$ is the factor resulting from \RandWSQR{} and QRCP factorization of $A$.
-In addition, we present a summary results of the minimum, maximum and median of the ratio $\sigma_{i}(R_{11})/\sigma_{i}(A)$.
-These results show that although \RandWSQR{} doesn't give a better approximation to SVD, the singular values obtained closely match that obtained by QRCP in all the matrices tested.
-We further include the usage of \RandWSQR{} in the LU factorization with panel rank revealing pivoting (LU\_PRRP), introduced in \cite{khabou2013lu}.
+These results are further validated by numerical experiments on different types of matrices, including well-conditioned, ill-conditioned, and real-world datasets.
+The experiments present a comparison between the singular values $\sigma_i(R_{11})$ and $\sigma_i(A)$, where $R_{11}$ is the factor resulting from \RandWSQR{} and QRCP factorization of $A$.
+In addition, we present a summary of the minimum, maximum, and median results of the ratio $\sigma_i(R_{11})/\sigma_i(A)$. \RandWSQR{} is evaluated using both oblivious (OSE) and non-oblivious (LESS) sparse embeddings, and its performance is further assessed across different values of the sparsity $s$ and the embedding dimension $\ell$.
+These results show that although \RandWSQR{} does not give a better approximation to the SVD, the singular values obtained closely match those obtained by QRCP in all the matrices tested. \RandWSQR{} also supports several applications.
+First, it can be applied to low-rank approximation of general square matrices, by first sketching the rows of the matrix and then applying \RandWSQR{} to the resulting sketched matrix.
+Second, we include the usage of \RandWSQR{} in the LU factorization with panel rank-revealing pivoting (LU\_PRRP), introduced in \cite{khabou2013lu}.
+Finally, \RandWSQR{} can also be applied to the selection of columns of wide and short matrices arising from the matricization of tensors, making it relevant to tensor computations and multilinear algebra.
+It can similarly be applied to the selection of rows of an orthogonal matrix, as required by the discrete empirical interpolation method (DEIM) \cite{carrel2025interpolatory}

 The remainder of this paper is structured as follows.
 In Section 2, we review some preliminaries on rank-revealing QR factorization and randomization techniques.
 Section 3 details the algebra of the proposed algorithm \RandWSQR{}.
 Section 4 provides the theoretical guarantees for the proposed algorithm for both cases, using oblivious and non-oblivious sparse embedding.
 Section 5 presents the experimental results of \RandWSQR{} on different types of matrices.